youkai-pl/lanchat/Docs/API.md

 ### paperplane

-Used for detecting nodes by UDP broadcasts
+Used for detecting nodes by UDP broadcasts.

 | Key  | Value | Description                       |
 | ---- | ----- | --------------------------------- |